GabrielOduori/kalman/README.md

 # kalman
-Implementing Kalmans Filter in Python and C++
+1. Implementing Kalmans Filter in Python
+2. Porting and Implementing KF in C++